frank1738/Module1-capstone-project/README.md

 **My coffee-shop-project** <br>
-This is my module 1 capstone project.
+This is my module 1 capstone project whose main focus is to test my understanding in github,githubflows,version controll and to demonstrate the ability to submit a project for code review.

 **Built With:**</br>
 *HTML</br>